hhadah/website/content/publication/AttitudesAndIdentity/index.md

 abstract: " "

 # Summary.
 An optional shortened abstract.
-summary: "In this paper, I study the causes of a change in a person's identity.
-I also investigate whether a change in identity affects labor and marriage markets outcomes."
+summary: "In this paper, I study the how racial and ethnic attitudes affect a person's own identity."

 tags: []
 categories: []